shamayadhari/CS-Fundamentals-/README.md

 # CS-Fundamentals-
-# Static Portfolio Website — Your Name
+# Static Portfolio Website — Shamaya Dhariwal

 A simple, responsive one-page portfolio website built using **HTML** and **CSS**.
 This project was created as part of the Mini Project Assignment for the course